Explore Competitions

 There are probably two to three questions you are asking:

-1. What is a competition?
+1. What is the structure of a competition?

 2. Which competitions should I fence in?